suggitpe/suggitpe.github.io/_recipes/traditional-dishes/sausage-caserole.md

 ----

 You can prepare this early then leave in the fridge to to the final cook later.
+Serve this with fresh cooked bread or green vegetables.

 ----